History of NBA Live in Timeline

 1990: Lakers vs. Celtics adapted for Sega Mega Drive

-1991: Release of Bulls vs. Lakers
+1992: Releases of Bulls vs. Lakers and Bulls vs. Blazers

-1994: Debut of the NBA Live series
+1994: NBA Live series debut

-1995: Create-A-Player feature not available
+1995: Create-A-Player feature not available in 1995 versions

 1999: Inception of NBA 2K series

-Since its inception in 1999, NBA 2K had sold 37.24 million copies
+Since its inception in 1999, NBA 2K sold 37.24 million copies.

 2000: Introduction of NBA Live Legend All-Stars Teams

-2004: Michael Jordan removed from the '90s team due to licensing
+2004: Michael Jordan removed due to licensing

 2005: Addition of Freestyle Air and NBA All-Star Weekend

-2009: Sixth generation production ended with NBA Live 2009
+2009: End of sixth generation production with NBA Live 2009

-November 2010: Development moved to Tiburon studio
+November 2010: Development Moved to Tiburon Studio

-In November 2010, development of the NBA Live franchise was moved from EA Canada studio to Florida-based Tiburon studio.
+In November 2010, the development of the NBA Live franchise was moved from EA Canada studio to Florida-based Tiburon studio.

-September 27, 2012: Cancellation of NBA Live 13 Release
+September 27, 2012: Cancellation of NBA Live 13

-November 2013: Return of the series with NBA Live 14
+November 2013: Release of NBA Live 14

 In November 2013, the NBA Live series returned after a three-year hiatus with the release of NBA Live 14.